u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/manufacturing/management/scrap_manufacturing.rst

 Scrap finished products
 =======================

-Odoo also allows for finished products to be scrapped from a manufacturing order once the order is completed.
+Thrive Bureau ERP also allows for finished products to be scrapped from a manufacturing order once the order is completed.
 After clicking :guilabel:`Mark as Done`, click the :guilabel:`Scrap` button to make the :guilabel:`Scrap` pop-up window appear.